CZEdwards

 You also have the option of microgreens, which are VERY baby greens grown on a mat of jute, coconut coir, or paper in a plastic or metal sieve tray with a water reservoir underneath For a starter kit, my best recommendation would be Garden Republic’s $30 kit (https://www.shopgardenrepublic.com/products/garden-republic-microgreens-growing-kit) and a packet of extra soil disks, but they are sold out as of this writing.
 (Put yourself on their waiting list.)

-Second best would be most of the kits at True Leaf Market (https://trueleafmarket.com/collections/micro-green-kits),the one at your price point.
+Second best would be most of the kits at True Leaf Market (https://trueleafmarket.com/collections/micro-green-kits) the one at your price point.
 For seed, Botanical Interests (https://www.botanicalinterests.com/search?q=microgreens&options%5Bprefix%5D=last”) is not the cheapest place to buy microgreens seeds, but they are very reliable and have a great selection, and good sized packets.
 (I really like their Umami mix).
 Pea shoots are also really excellent, and one of the most appealing microgreens for kids.
 They’re sweet!

 And of course, there are kits on ‘zon, but I don’t recommend ‘zon unless there’s no other option.
 But “microgreens kits” will bring up a large assortment at many prices.